Montgomery Erb's Palsy Lawyers

 - Head-First Delivery – if an infants head gets stuck this results in the head pulling away from the shoulders causing shoulder dystocia.

 - Breech Delivery – if an infant is in breech position, a doctor will be able to identify this prior to birth.
 A C-section is advised so that there are not any unnecessary risks and complications during delivery.
 A risk associated with breech delivery is the baby getting stuck in the birth canal causing brain damage.

-- Forceful Arm Pulling – this is preventable and cause by a physician pulling or tugging on the infant’s arms.
+- Forceful Arm Pulling – this is preventable and caused by a physician pulling or tugging on the infant’s arms.

+The trusted Montgomery Erb’s Palsy Lawyers at Floyd Hunter Injury Group know that birth trauma takes a toll on the infant and family.
 If your baby was injured due to the negligence of medical professionals during the birth of your child, you can be compensated for your losses.
-At Floyd Hunter Injury Law, we know birth trauma takes a toll on the infant and family, let us fight for you and get you the compensation you deserve.
+Let us fight for you and get you the compensation you deserve.